Words Fall Short

 Words Fall Short is a studio album by American jazz saxophonist Joshua Redman, debuting a quartet including himself, pianist Paul Cornish, bassist Philip Norris, and drummer Nazir Ebo.
 Redman's second album for Blue Note, it was released on June 20, 2025.

+Background

+This release follows his prior album, Where Are We, made with singer Gabrielle Cavassa.
+Her presence remains on the final piece, "Era's End".
+Redman has shifted his focus to a new group of musicians: bassist Philip Norris, drummer Nazir Ebo, and pianist Paul Cornish.
+Each of them performs on the album without altering its overall unity.

 Reception

 Selwyn Harris of Jazzwise wrote, "As with the previous Where Are We, regardless of the diverse subgenre-mix or format, Redman is playing his best self these days."
 Matt Collar of AllMusic stated, "While it doesn't feel like Redman is looking to completely redefine his sound here, he sounds engaged and encouraged to explore new sonic areas.
 He's never been one to sit still creatively, and his work on Words Fall Short speaks to his ability to both draw from his idols and from his quartet while pushing himself beyond his comfort zone."
 John Fordham of The Guardian added, "The result is an album that feels more like an ideal balance of Redman’s own ingenuity and his ensemble rapport."